Progetto-ItaCa/Progetto-ItaCa.github.io/pages/fest.md

 The seminar will be live on [Zoom](https://zoom.us).
 The password of the meeting is __ItaCa__.

 The main event will last a couple of hours, but everyone is invited to stay longer for the (scientific) chat.
-In order to make the scientific conversation smoother we have integrated [Whiteboard](https://www.whiteboard.team).
-We host the video content of this meeting on our [YT channel]().
+The sound of chalk on a blackboard is inimitable, but we will be using [Whiteboard](https://www.whiteboard.team) to allow people to chat and doodling at the same time.
+We host the video content of this meeting on our [YT channel](https://www.youtube.com/channel/UCKdVVjPg_dHhbIiuzLh4Llg).

-If you would like to be a speaker, or you want to contact the organizers of the seminar, you can reach us via [email]().
+If you would like to be a speaker, or you want to contact the organizers of the seminar, you can reach us via [email](webmasters.itaca@gmail.com).
 Make sure to include the word __FEST20__ in the subject.

 ## Schedule